Samir Brikho

-Samir Yacoub Brikho FREng (born 3 May 1958) is Chairman of the Board of Directors at global fertilizer producer EuroChem Group AG and coal energy company SUEK JSC.
-Brikho has previously held senior positions in many leading companies such as Asea, ABB Group, Alstom and Amec Foster Wheeler.
+Samir Yacoub Brikho FREng (born 3 May 1958) is a Lebanese-Swedish global businessman.
+He served as the Executive Chairman at fertilizer producer EuroChem Group AG, Chairman of the Board of Directors of SUEK AG, Chief Executive Officer of Amec Foster Wheeler, and other senior executive roles at ABB and ALSTOM.

 Biography

-Born in Beirut in 1958, Brikho is Lebanese by birth but his family later moved to Sweden, where he holds citizenship.
+Born in Beirut on 3 May 1958, Brikho is Lebanese by birth but his family later moved to Sweden, where he holds citizenship.
 Brikho holds a Master of Science degree in Thermal Technology from the Royal Institute of Technology in Stockholm, Sweden.
 He is also a graduate of the Young Managers Programme at INSEAD and the Senior Executive Programme at Stanford University.

 Brikho held various senior management positions at Asea and ABB Power Generation between 1983 and 2000, ultimately becoming a senior vice president and global managing director, steam turbines and generators, ABB Kraftwerke AG in Germany.
 In 2000, he moved to Alstom, where he was chief international operations officer and senior vice-president, and CEO of Alstom Kraftwerke in Germany.

 In 2003 he became chief executive of ABB Lummus Global, and in 2005 he became a member of the group executive committee of ABB Ltd, head of the Power Systems Division at ABB Group.

 He went on to be chief executive of Amec Foster Wheeler (formerly Amec) in October 2006.
 The company's share price rose from under 400 pence when he assumed the role of CEO in October 2006, to over 1,200 pence in June 2014.
 He served until 18 January 2016 and was succeeded by Ian McHoul, the chief financial officer.

-On 19 December 2019, Eurochem Group AG, a global fertilizer producer, announced that Brikho would be assuming the role of Chairman of the Board of Directors, effective from 1 January 2020.
-On 5 June 2020 Brikho was elected Chairman of the Board of Directors of SUEK.
+On 19 December 2019, Eurochem Group AG, a large fertilizer producer, announced that Brikho would be assuming the role of Chairman of the Board of Directors, effective from 1 January 2020.
+He left his role as Executive Chairman of the Board of Directors of Eurochem Group AG in July 2024.

+From 2020 to June 2023, Samir also held the position of Chairman of the Board of Directors of SUEK, one of the world's largest coal mining and production businesses.